Brown Street Historic District

 Most of the popular architectural styles from late 19th and into the 20th century are found here.
 The most popular house form is the American Four-Square.
 Other popular styles include Queen Anne, Italianate, and the Greek Revival.
 The houses are both one and two stories in height, and wood-frame construction is prominent with rubble stone foundations.
 Some exteriors are clad in brick.
 Four houses have been individually listed on the National Register of Historic Places: Charles Berryhill House (c.
 1850–1865), Vogt House (1890), Bohumil Shimek House (c.
 1890), and the Arthur Hillyer Ford House (1909).

+Brown Street Historic District is also home to Happy Hollow park, a 3.3-acre park that was acquired by the city in 1945.
+The hollow is the result of inhabitants removing clay from the area to make bricks that were used in nearby homes.
+In 2018, the park received a new park shelter and restroom, with an estimated cost of $182,250.
+Happy Hollow Park has been the subject of ongoing coverage over the decision to replace the baseball infield with turf and reclassifying the park.

+Beginning in 2022, the Brown Street Historic District was the site of a project to increase affordable housing in Iowa City.
+The city sold a vacant lot at 724 Ronalds Street to a nonprofit that has worked with the Iowa City Community School District to build affordable rental housing and provide students with on-the-job vocational training.